The WW2 Roll of Honour:

 Died in Loughborough on 8th January 1948, Aged 29.

-Jeffrey Hallam, known as 'Jeff' to his family and friends, was born in the Barrow on Soar registration area on 3rd October 1918.
+Jeffrey Hallam, known as 'Jeff' to his family and friends, was born in the Barrow on Soar area on 3rd October 1918.
 He was the only child of Charles Wilfred Hallam and his wife Gertrude (née Smith) and attended Rosebery Street and Limehurst schools in Loughborough.
-After a period working at Messrs.
-Herbert Morris Ltd. Jeff joined his father who ran a haulage contracting business.
-In 1911 the Hallam family lived at 6 Station Street, Loughborough.
+After a period working at Herbert Morris, Jeff joined his father, who ran a haulage contracting business.
+In 1921 the Hallam family lived at 32 Oxford Street, Loughborough.

 Jeff enlisted on 18th October 1939 and joined the 560th Field Company, part of the 18th Division of the Royal Engineers.
-Posted to the Far East he sailed to Bombay and there boarded the US Navy troop carrier West Point (the peacetime liner SS America).
-The West Point travelled in convoy with HQ 18th Division Royal Engineers on USS Wakefield (SS Manhattan) and arrived in Singapore on 29th January 1942 during the last weeks of the Malayan Campaign.
+Posted to the Far East he sailed to Bombay and boarded the US Navy troop carrier West Point which travelled in convoy with HQ 18th Division Royal Engineers on USS Wakefield and arrived in Singapore on 29th January 1942, during the last weeks of the Malaya campaign.

-After the fall of Singapore on 15th February 1942 Jeff was one of 877 ordinary ranks captured and sent to the India Lines at Changi prison camp on the eastern tip of Singapore island.
-Immediately upon arrival at Changi, the Royal Engineers played a full part in providing essential sanitary facilities etc for the greatly overcrowded barrack area.
+After the fall of Singapore on 15th February 1942 Jeff was one of 877 ordinary ranks captured and sent to Changi prison camp in Singapore.
+Immediately upon arrival at Changi, the Royal Engineers played a full part in providing essential sanitary facilities for the greatly overcrowded barrack area.
 Soon, however, the Japanese authorities demanded working parties for clearing, building and cargo handling duties in the city.

 Between June and November 1942 a succession of rail transports took prisoners of war from Singapore to Ban Pong to work on the 'death railway' between Thailand and Burma.
 Jeff was one of those transported.
-From January to March 1943 he was based in Tarsao under Lt.
-Colonel Knights.
-He was in Wampo under Lt.
-Colonel Lilley until September 1943 when he moved to Chungkai under Colonel Outram.
-From March 1944 he was at Tamuang with Lt.
-Colonel Knights until May 1945 when he moved to Nakom Nyok.
+From January 1943 to May 1944 he worked at various camps under different commanding officers.

 After the fall of Singapore Jeff's parents did not hear from him for nineteen months until they received a postcard in September 1943 informing them that he was a prisoner of war in Japanese hands.

-Jeff survived captivity and returned home in October 1945.
-He married Margaret Florence Fickling between April and June 1946 in Sheffield and the couple set up home at 257 Derby Road, Loughborough.
+Unlike many held by the Japanese, Jeff survived captivity and returned home in October 1945.
+He married Margaret Florence Fickling in summer 1946 in Sheffield and the couple set up home at 257 Derby Road, Loughborough.
 Jeff died at his parents' home less than two years later on 8th January 1948, aged only 29, six weeks after having an operation at Loughborough Hospital.
-As the report on Jeff's funeral noted 'the privations which he suffered [as a POW] were largely responsible for the failure of his health'.
+As the report on Jeff's funeral noted 'the privations which he suffered [as a POW] were largely responsible for the failure of his health' .
+His funeral took place at the Congregational Church, Loughborough.

 Gunner 2046937 Louis William Hancock